 Veneers consist of a layer of tooth coloured material that is created and shaped to fit over the top or tip of the tooth to improve its appearance.
 This can be used to enhance the colour and shape of teeth, disguise their position if they are out of line and close any visible spaces between the teeth.

-Porcelain veneers are still an effective way to achieve a straighter smile, especially as the latest advances in porcelain materials mean they can now be made thinner with less need to cut down the tooth.
+Porcelain veneers are still an effective way to achieve a straighter, more uniform smile, especially as the latest advances in porcelain materials mean they can now be made thinner with less need to cut down the tooth.

 Porcelain Veneers are made up layer by layer in the laboratory, like a fine piece of jewellery, and cemented into place onto the tooth.
-A series of appointments are incorporated into your treatment plan so that you can have an active input into this design stage and your aesthetic goals are achieved.
+A series of appointments are incorporated into your treatment plan so that you can have an active input into this design stage aiming to ensure your aesthetic goals are achieved.

 As porcelain options are made in a laboratory, they are more resistant to staining from food, drink and smoking than the composite alternative.
-However regular maintenance and review appointments are advised.
+However regular maintenance and review appointments are of course advised.

 For more information or to book a free consultation click here or call 01423 565432